Monday, Tuesday, Wednesday: 8:00am to 4:00 p.m.

 Closed Saturday, Sunday, and all Holidays.

-The town office will be closed Monday, September 1st for Labor Day.
+The town office will be closed Monday, October 13th for Columbus Day.

 Selectmen’s meetings are held at the Vassalboro Town Office, located at 682 Main Street.

 The Selectmen’s meeting agenda is usually posted by 3:00 p.m. on the Tuesday prior to the meeting date.
 To see the agenda for this meeting, click here.